Childhood Lead Poisoning Prevention Program

 Other Sources of Lead Exposure

 While Lead based paint, dust, and soil remain the greatest exposure source of lead to the children in our community, other materials containing lead are readily available and may also contribute to lead exposures in children and adults.
-Such sources include toys, food/spices, medicines and cosmetics.
-See the following New York State Department of Health web link for surveillance and recall information on a variety products known or assumed to contain lead.
+Such sources can include toys, food/spices, medicines and cosmetics.

 Picture of chipping paintRenovation, Repair, and Painting (RRP) Training